-Can exercise lower blood pressure?
-High blood pressure, also known as hypertension, is a serious health condition that affects millions of people worldwide.
+High blood pressure, also known as hypertension, is a serious health condition affecting millions worldwide.
 It is a major risk factor for heart disease, stroke, and kidney disease.
-One of the most effective ways to lower blood pressure is through regular exercise.
-In this article, we will discuss the benefits of exercise on blood pressure, the types of exercise that are most effective, and how to incorporate exercise into your daily routine.
+Regular exercise is one of the most effective ways to lower blood pressure.
+In this article, we will discuss the benefits of exercise on blood pressure, the most effective types, and how to incorporate exercise into your daily routine.

 How intensive should the exercise be?